DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

 - `version_id`:
     An integer version id.

+### ErrorData
+- `additional_stacks` **Optional**:
+    This field contains a `Map<ThreadId, Stacktrace>`.
+    In a multi-threaded program, the collector SHOULD collect the stacktraces of all active threads, and report them here.
+    See below for more details on how stacktraces are formatted.
+- `is_crash`:
+    Boolean true if the error was a crash, false otherwise.
+- `kind`:
+    The kind of error that occurred.
+    For a crash, a non-exhaustive set of options include "SigAbort", "SigBus", "SigSegv".
+    This field MAY be extended to include options such at "Panic", "UnhandledException" etc.
+- `message`:
+    A human readable string containing an error message associated with the stack trace.
+- `source`:
+    The string "crashtracker".
+- `stack`:
+    This represents the stack of the crashing thread.
+    See below for more details on how stacktraces are formatted.

 ### Optional fields
 Any field not listed as "Required" is optional.
 In order to minimize logging overhead, producers SHOULD NOT emit anything for an optional field.
 Consumers MUST accept json with elided optional fields.

-- `additional_stacktraces`:
-    This field contains a `Map<ThreadId, Stacktrace>`.
-    In a multi-threaded program, the collector SHOULD collect the stacktraces of all active threads, and report them here.
 - `counters`:
     The crashtracker offers a mechanism for programs to register counters to track which operations were active at the time of the crash.
     At present, this is only used by the profiler, but this may be extended in the future.